aarongustafson/pwa-widgets/README.md

 Data flow in a Templated Widget is largely managed in two ways:

-1. Data flows from the Service Worker to a Widget via the `showWidget()` method.
+1. Data flows from the Service Worker to a Widget instance via the `updateWidget()` method.
 2. Data (in the form of interaction) flows from the Widget to the Service Worker via a `WidgetEvent` `tag`-ed to the specific Widget.

 Here is an example of how this might look in the context of a Periodic Sync: